 - set lower SYN, ICMP, and UDP flood drop thresholds

 But the truth is that while these steps have been effective in the past, DDoS attacks are now usually too large for these measures to have any significant effect.
-Again, the most you can hope for is that they will buy you a little time as an attack ramps up.
+Again, the most you can hope for is that they will buy you a little time as a DDoS attack ramps up.

 Call Your ISP or Hosting Provider

-The next step is to call your ISP (or hosting provider if you do not host your own web server), tell them you are under attack and ask for help.
+The next step is to call your ISP (or hosting provider if you do not host your own Web server), tell them you are under attack and ask for help.
 Keep emergency contacts for your ISP or hosting provider readily available, so you can do this quickly.
 Depending on the strength of the attack, the ISP or hoster may already have detected it, or they may themselves start to be overwhelmed by the attack.

 You stand a better chance of withstanding a DDoS attack if your Web server is located in a hosting center than if you run it yourself.
 That's because its data center will likely have far higher bandwidth links and higher capacity routers than your company has itself, and its staff will probably have more experience dealing with attacks.
 Having your Web server located with a hoster will also keep DDoS traffic aimed at your Web server off your corporate LAN, so at least that part of your business -- including email and possibly voice over IP services -- should operate normally during an attack.